 The idea to benchmark spallation models is not new.
 In 1994 a first benchmark on particle (neutron and proton) production was undertaken [1].
 The goal was to test the models, with two targets, 90Zr and 208Pb at seven incident proton energies from 25 to 1600 MeV.
-The method to analyze the results from the 18 model participants was based on a qualitative rating (from 1 to 3).
 A second benchmark was organized in 1997 focused on residue production [2].
 The data used were excitation functions obtained with 5 targets (O, Al, Fe, Zr and Au) and energies from thresholds to 5 GeV.
-22 models participated and another method to analyze was used, based on a statistical deviation factor (F) [2].
 In both benchmarks, very large discrepancies between the model-participants were found, partly due to the fact that some models were more suited for low energy, i.e. below 200 MeV, while others were more adapted to high energy.
 The conclusions were that modeling calculations on a predictive basis may at best have uncertainties of the order of \pm 50% for neutrons and a factor of two for residues.